mikebrad140/ST558---Project-2/Business.md

 ![](Business_files/figure-gfm/Summarization5-1.png)<!-- -->

-In addition to analyzing the effect of content length on average_shares, we also examined the impact of title length on this variable.
-By plotting average_shares against the length of the title, we observed several interesting trends.
+In addition to analyzing the effect of content length on average_shares, we also examined the impact of title length on the shares variable.
+The numeric data of title length was first converted to categorical data of short, medium, long, and very long.
+From the plot, we can find the relationship between the length of title and the article shares.If the average_share is high with the corresponding title, this would suggest that articles tend to be shared more for that particualr title length.

-The plot revealed that titles with a medium length exhibited the highest average number of shares.
-Surprisingly, the average shares for titles of long and short length were only slightly lower than those of medium-length titles.
-However, it is evident that very long titles have a negative effect on the average number of shares.

-These findings suggest that maintaining a moderate length for article titles is associated with higher average shares, while excessively long titles may have a detrimental impact on the article’s shareability.

 ``` r
 # Calculate the average shares by title length category